florian/florian.github.io/_posts/2017-10-12-differential-privacy.md

 The straightforward solution for this specific system is that answer *a* was given 3000 times, *b* was never given, while *c* was given 1000 times.

-Of course this is a very simple and artificially constructed example, it's just meant to showcase the problem that the RAPPOR analysis is being reduced to.
+Of course, this is a very simple and artificially constructed example, it's just meant to showcase the problem that the RAPPOR analysis is being reduced to.

 ## Creating the data matrix X